How to Write a Restaurant Marketing Plan that Puts Butts in Seats [Ideas and Strategies]

 Social media marketing

-Social media is arguably one of the best things to happen to small and independent businesses in recent years.
-It can put your restaurant in front of thousands of potential customers, and growth can be exponential.
 But how you navigate the different channels and build an engaged audience is easier said than done.
 It all comes down to creating new content that keeps your audience engaged and leads to a steady stream of new likes and followers that turn into customers.
+Keep your content short and focused on the specific niche of customers most aligned with your brand strategy.

 TikTok

-Vertical short-form video has quickly become a popular way to consume content, and TikTok is likely to blame.
 The platform has joined the ranks of sites like YouTube and Pinterest, where users not only socialize with others but also search and discover.
-This discoverability makes reaching a wider audience easier when you don't already have a following (compared to other platforms like Instagram or Facebook).
+This discoverability makes reaching a wider audience easier when you don’t already have a following (compared to other platforms like Instagram or Facebook).

 While TikTok is no longer home to just Gen Z, it certainly has its own culture.
 TikTok users know when they're being sold to.
 They want realistic, relatable content from real people.
 It's great news for small businesses and those who don't have a lot of resources.